cakephp/debug_kit/README.md

 ```
 * Set `Configure::write('debug', 1);` in `app/Config/core.php`.
 * Make sure to remove the 'sql_dump' element from your layout (usually
-  `app/View/Layouts/default.ctp` if you want to experience the awesome that is
+  `app/View/Layouts/default.ctp`), if you want to experience the awesome that is
-  the debug kit SQL log.
+  the DebugKit SQL log.

 ### Using Composer